Data protection information

 General information on data protection

-§ 1 Responsible body
+§ 1 Controller

 § 2 Company data protection officer, data protection coordinators

-§ 3 Making contact
+§ 3 Contacting us

 § 4 Your rights as a data subject

-• Right to information free of charge
+- Right to information free of charge

-• Right to rectification or erasure
+- Right to correction or deletion

-• Right to restriction of processing,
+- Right to restriction of processing

-• Right to object to processing,
+- Right to object to processing

-• Right to data portability.
+- Right to data portability.

 You can also lodge a complaint with the competent supervisory authority (Article 77 GDPR).
-The authority responsible for us is
+The supervisory authority responsible for us is

-Gustav-Stresemann-Ring 1, 65189 Wiesbaden, Germany
+Gustav-Stresemann-Ring 1, 65189 Wiesbaden

 Telephone 0611 1408-0